28th October - 2nd November 2019

 Director Nora Howcroft said: "Steve Benson was just about to start singing the final song 'I'll Begin Again' and we had a powercut.

 "Everything was in darkness, Egerton had suffered a power cut.

 "So I grabbed a torch and the show finished by torch light and people used their phones — it was magical!

 "The show was only five minutes from the end and the community spirit was wonderful."

-"Scrooge the Musical sold out on three nights and almost sold out on the other three," said Nora, who added it was on par with the society most successful shows,"Guys and Dolls will open in April and our first rehearsal went very well."
+"Scrooge the Musical sold out on three nights and almost sold out on the other three," said Nora, who added it was on a par with the society’s most successful shows.
+"Guys and Dolls will open in April and our first rehearsal went very well."

 |NODA District 5